LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 #### Remote Build Config Var Requirement

-That last row of the table above is needed if you are using a remote build option such as [LoopDocs: Github Build Actions](../gh-actions/gh-overview.md) or downloaded an archived file via [Loop and Learn: Remote Build with Diawi](https://www.loopandlearn.org/remote-build/).
+That last row of the table above is needed if you are using a remote build option such as [LoopDocs: GitHub Build Actions](../gh-actions/gh-overview.md) or downloaded an archived file via [Loop and Learn: Remote Build with Diawi](https://www.loopandlearn.org/remote-build/).
 If you later return to a direct Xcode build to your phone, you must remove that config var or remote commands will not work.

 When executed properly, you should have something that looks like this for your three new variables that you added: